SVAI/nf-qiagen/README.md

 Due to the different COO for these tumors, the underlying biology is likely to be different.
 This makes therapeutic compound discovery to effectively target these tumors exceptionally difficult.

-A better understanding of the biology of the different tumor subtypes will lead to better approaches for identifying rational and effective treatment options.
+A better understanding of the biology of the different tumor types will lead to better approaches for identifying rational and effective treatment options.

 ## Methods